NNPDF/pineappl/README.md

       cargo install cargo-c

-- Install `pineappl_capi` (the C API, needed if you plain to use PineAPPL in your C, C++, Fortran, or Python program):
+- Install `pineappl_capi` (the C API, needed if you plan to use PineAPPL in your C, C++, Fortran, or Python program):

       cd pineappl_capi